 Daryl F. Gates Police Quest: Open Season

-Not only did he take the crew to shoot in various locations in South Central, Griffith Park, and Hollywood and Vine, you’ll also be seeing a lot of apparently authentic locations from inside the county morgue, civic center, and the L.A. police academy.
+Not only did the crew take photos of various locations in South Central, Griffith Park, and Hollywood and Vine, you’ll also be seeing a lot of apparently authentic locations from inside the county morgue, civic center, and the L.A. police academy.
 In particular, multiple floors of the Parker Center (the LAPD’s official headquarters) are recreated in the game.
 A real L.A. cop would have to tell you how accurate they are, but allegedly they are dead on, and I certainly recognize the exterior from countless episodes of Dragnet.
 It would seem that if you’re looking for a police adventure closer to complete authenticity, this would be the Police Quest to go to.

 You’ll also need to know when to fill these forms out, and the exact number of the proper form for the situation.
 You can learn these, as well as occasional non-obvious procedures referenced in the game, inside the manual – a fifty-four page (yet still abridged) version of the actual LAPD operations handbook.
 If you’ve ever wanted to know how officers are expected to wear their ties, the procedure for administering the loyalty oath, or the guidelines and restrictions for the release of police record information to the public (section 406.10), then this is your game.

 That is not to say Gates’ presence is not felt.
-His book advertised by a character, a move I thought was more than a little shameless, and special hatred is reserved for rappers and the press.
+DARE posters are everywhere, his book advertised by a character – a move I thought was more than a little shameless – and special hatred is reserved for rappers and the press.
 One character is a rapper named “Yo Money,” infamous for his “cop-killer” songs.
 The game treats him as an opportunistic little weasel looking to make publicity off of the death of an officer.
 Another is a female reporter who improperly harasses your character, then turns the incident around in her favor through editing.
 She represents the entire press in the game, and the press are treated as muckraking leeches looking to spread paranoia throughout the city, and curb the work of honest officers, all in the interests of ratings.

+Now I get it.
+I’m not expecting to go to a burned building in South Central L.A. and meet Jessie Jackson.
+I also understand that the game has maybe one or two scenes to get a character across, so stereotypes are an easy way to quickly explain the kind of person you’re dealing with.
 Still, when every character is a stereotype – from Billy Bob the ignorant auto mechanic to the Korean convenience store owner who “don’t speaka the Engrish too good,” it gets to be a little much.
-The Police Quest series has never been known for progressive thought or deep characters, and this game is probably the worst offender of the series.
+The Police Quest series has never been known for progressive thought or deep characters, and this game is easily the worst offender of the series.

 The major problem with his, and all other voices, is that they seem to have been recorded completely without direction.
 The actors have calm reads and speak clearly, but all lines in voice work are always recorded out of sequence and out of context.
 It’s the job of the director to know where the line is supposed to fit in the story, and provide that context to the actor.
 Here, it’s like that never happened.
 Carey will turn condescending during an interrogation for no apparent reason, and in conflict with the tone of the scene at that time.
-The narrator, (who vocalizes all descriptions) unnecessarily berates you for simply looking at objects by adding a silent “dumbass” to nearly every line – i.e. “It’s your homicide kit, dumbass.”
-This guy doesn’t really hate you, he was just never told how the line would be used.
+The narrator, (who vocalizes all descriptions) unnecessarily berates you for simply looking at objects – I can hear the silent “dumbass” appended to just looking at your homicide kit.
+I’m assuming these aren’t terrible actors, they were just never told how the line would be used.

 The quest for maximum points is still in full force from the previous games.
 Also, as in PQ2, the core of your game will be held up until you find the important clue needed to proceed.
 It’s pretty linear because of this, though there will still be copious backtracking across the game’s “days.”
-However, you will not miss an item needed later, because you won’t get to later until you have that item.
+However, you will not miss an item needed later, because the game won’t let you get to later until you have that item.
 This can lead to a lot of frustrating searches, and the desperate trying of everything.
 Luckily, procedure isn’t as much of a hassle compared to PQ1 or 2, and mostly results only in extra points.

 It’s not as good as PQ3, or the VGA remake of 1.
 It is better than 1 and 2.
 It also feels like the most realistic of all the games, and might be worth checking out if you really do aspire to become a Robbery/Homicide detective.
-That abridged manual will probably be worth more to you, though, and a good episode of Law and Order feels more like an accurate portrayal of the streets.
-It’s still an adventure worth taking if you’re interested, but the constant appearance of adventure game staples keep reminding you that you’re just playing through a video game version of one old guy’s view of someone else’s job.
+That abridged manual will probably be worth more to you, though, while a good episode of Law and Order feels more like an accurate portrayal of the streets.
+It’s still an adventure worth taking if you’re interested, but the constant appearance of adventure game staples and questionable situations keep reminding you that you’re just playing through a video game version of one old guy’s view of someone else’s job.

 Digitized graphics could have been hokey, but actually do a decent job of making an authentic Los Angeles.